Circle-Circuits/motherboard/docs/2_Get_the_pcb.md

 The PCB
 ==================

-Geber files contain all the necessary information to manufacture the circuit board.
+[Geber files](/sources/motherboard-v1-gerber.zip) contain all the necessary information to manufacture the circuit board.
 Most Manufacturer should be able to use these files.

 I've been using Aisler, in Germany.
-Other providers include PCB Way...
+You may choose any manufacturer

 ![](images/render-pcb-back.png)
 ![](images/render-pcb-front.png)